Keep Your Brain Sharp: Eat Chocolate

 A few months after that, the same group of patients had to answer one question – how frequently do they eat chocolate?

-Cognitive function was evaluated with the help of several tests created to assess a huge range of brain domains like visual and spatial memory, working memory, or the quantity of info you can understand at once in order to complete complex activities and how to sound you can bring to mind events from the past (episodic memory).
+Cognitive function was evaluated with the help of several tests created to assess a huge range of brain domains like visual and spatial memory, working memory, or the quantity of info you can understand at once to complete complex activities and how sound you can bring to mind events from the past (episodic memory).

 In their report, scientists have revealed that the consumption of chocolate had a positive impact on brain performance in general and in specific areas.
 The link between eating more chocolate per week and brain function was still important even after the changes in specific heart health risk factors.